dalapat/assignments/compilers2/README.txt

 ./sc -s filename.txt

+I had to change permissions on sc to run it the first time.
+You may have to do the same.
+If you get a permission denied error, run

+chmod a+x sc

 filename.txt is expected to have simple code. if illegal characters are found an error message will be produced highlighting the illegal character.